Chart Color Schemes

 Risdon Vale's population is younger than the national pattern

-Risdon Vale's median age is 34 years, which is lower than the Greater Hobart average of 39 and substantially under the Australian median of 38.
-Compared to Greater Hobart, Risdon Vale has a higher proportion of residents aged 25-34 (20.6%) but fewer residents aged 65-74 (6.6%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-According to the 2021 Census, the proportion of residents aged 25 to 34 has grown from 18.9% to 20.6%, while the proportion of those aged 65 to 74 has declined from 7.4% to 6.6%.
-Demographic projections indicate significant changes in Risdon Vale's age profile by 2041.
-The 45-54 age group is projected to grow by 63%, adding 256 residents to reach a total of 666.
-Conversely, both the 65-74 and 35-44 age groups are expected to see reduced numbers.
+Risdon Vale's median age is 34 years, which is lower than the Greater Hobart average of 39 and significantly under the Australian median of 38.
+Compared to Greater Hobart, Risdon Vale has a higher percentage of residents aged 25-34 (20.6%), but fewer residents aged 65-74 (6.6%).
+This 25-34 concentration is well above the national average of 14.5%.
+Between the 2021 Census and present, the 25 to 34 age group has increased from 18.9% to 20.6%, while the 65 to 74 cohort has decreased from 7.4% to 6.6%.
+Demographic projections suggest significant changes in Risdon Vale's age profile by 2041.
+The 45 to 54 age group is projected to grow by 63%, adding 257 residents to reach a total of 666.
+Conversely, both the 65 to 74 and 35 to 44 age groups are expected to decrease in number.